Close

 To qualify for visa-on-arrival, you must present:

-• Valid passport with Machine Readable Zone (MRZ) with at least 1 month validity from arrival date
+• Valid passport with Machine Readable Zone (MRZ) with at least 1 month validity from arrival date.
+Passports where the original expiry date has been extended via a sticker or amendment are not accepted.

 • Proof of hotel booking or accommodation in the Maldives